 As the summer starts to wind down parents realize that school is just around the corner.
 After a great vacation of your children sleeping in, going to the beach, staying up late, or just hanging out in the backyard, preparing to head back to school is the last thing they would like to do.
 But preparing for school is essential to help your children get back into a new routine and for them to be prepared for their new classes and schedules.
-Red Oak apartment Homes has developed some Helpful Tips to Transition Back To School.
+Red Oak apartment Homes has developed a list of the top 10 back to school tips for your kids.
 We hope these tips help parents and children make the transition from summer to school a lot easier.

 1. Create a schedule: A few weeks prior to school starting, have your child ease back into a school year schedule.
 Getting back into the school routine can be a challenge for everyone in the family so it’s very helpful to mentally prepare your children in advance to make the adjustment easier.
 You should start a new bedtime schedule and establish a routine for homework by getting them to read ahead of school.
 Parents need to remember that they also have to create a new schedule for themselves to adjust to getting your children ready in the morning and when they will come home.

 2. Get organized: During the slow time before school starts you should get everything prepared and organized.
 You should review the school informational packet given to you prior to your school’s start date so you can be more prepared.
 Read over the packet and review emergency and health contacts, drop off and pick up locations, maps of the school buildings, items your child will need, and review school schedules for the year.
 It’s also helpful to have a folder to place all of your school letters and newsletters to have on hand throughout the year.